devarias/RetailApp/README.md

   * The option number `1` is to create the Database, create the user in MySQL and install all the dependencies and the python requirements to run the application, after installation will start the RESTful API and the Web Application.
   * Remember we are going to create the DataBase and the users, we will do under the `root` user, then the program will ask you for your mysql password.
   * The option number `2` is to start the RESTful API and the Web Application, because you have the database created and everything created.
+  * To exit from the web application in the terminal just press `Ctrl + C`

 # How to use